tchapgouv/tchap-ios/TCHAP_CHANGES.rst

  * [Room access] Improve the wordings related to the room link access #335
  * Rename "Salon public" with "Salon forum" #333
  * [Room alias] Harden the room aliases #328
+ * Force a clear cache on application update

 Bug Fixes:
  *